mark-halls/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+relational databases are the software the drive the database itself while sql is a specific language used to interface with the database.

 - [ ] Why do tables need a `primary key`?

+      primary keys are the main index of a table.
+Since they are unique values they ensure that the table has a row for every value inserted.
+They also tell the table where the next set of data should be added.
+I think of them like indexes in arrays.

 - [ ] What is the name given to a table column that references the primary key on another table.

+foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+you need a separate table that has a reference to both of the other tables primary keys.

 ## Minimum Viable Product